Gordon Kennedy (musician): White Heart

 In 1984 Kennedy joined the Christian rock band White Heart.
 The six-member group was formed two years earlier by Billy Smiley and Mark Gersmehl who were members of Bill Gaither and the New Gaither Vocal Band.
 Other original members included Kennedy's high school friend, Dann Huff and Dann's brother, drummer David Huff.
-Dann Huff left the group in 1984 and recommended that Kennedy be his replacement.
+Dann Huff left the group in 1984 and recommended that Kennedy should be his replacement.
 Kennedy was in the band for six years.
 White Heart remained in existence for a total of 17 years and released 13 studio albums with many personnel changes over that time.
 Music historian Don Cusic said, "The group had great musicians; many of them played studio sessions in Nashville, and the talent of the individual members is evident from their post-White Heart success".
 Dann Huff became an award-winning guitarist and producer; Tommy Sims joined Bruce Springsteen's touring band; Kennedy founded the group Dogs of Peace In 2010, White Heart was inducted into the Christian Music Hall of Fame.